-• Consider excluding Access option three which requires access through the village of P. Lambrinovo. • Design laydown area and delivery approach to minimise vehicle stopping outside the site access. • Include clause in the EPC contract that that any damage to road (wear and tear over the construction period) must be repaired and 'made good'.
-Project Specific • Prepare a traffic and transportation management plan (TMP) • Demarcate delivery roads and access tracks across the site and ensure all workers stick to demarcated areas. • CLO to engage the local community to inform them of the start of construction works and timings for large vehicle deliveries • Install appropriate signage to inform local communities and road users of site access points.
+Mitigation and management measures Finishing and management measures Consider excluding Access option three which requires access through the village of P. Lambringer. village of P. Lambrinovo.
+Design laydown area and delivery approach to minimise vehicle stopping outside the site access.
+Include clause in the EPC contract that that any damage to road (wear and tear over the construction period) must be repaired and 'made good'.
+Provide protection from vehicles and heavy machinery to the water pipeline that crosses the site from the existing water tower to P. Lambrinovo (in the form of a demarcated buffer zone).
+Project Specific Prepare a traffic and transportation management plan (TMP) Demarcate delivery roads and access tracks across the site and ensure all workers stick to demarcated areas.
+CLO to engage the local community to inform them of the start of construction works and timings for large vehicle deliveries Install appropriate signage to inform local communities and road users of site access points.
 No night-time driving along unsurfaced roads.
 No night-time deliveries Maximum of 20 km/h on the section of road between R218 and P. Lambrinovo • During preconstruction surveys, perform a photographic assessment of road condition and private properties adjacent to the local road and R218.
-GIIP Include in TMP the following GIIP as a minimum; • Ensure that local communities are timely informed about road closures, works on roads or use of heavy good vehicles. • Plan and implement awareness campaigns on risks related to the traffic increase, especially in the schools present in the area. • The transportation will be protected and patrolled by the crash trucks and/or possible police escort to guarantee the safety of other road users and to inform the respective authority for the overloaded trucks. • Frequent testing of drivers to eliminate drink driving, also check for use of seatbelts and identify speed limits that are monitored during the construction phase. • Undertake route and access surveys on road conditions and ensure that possible damages to existing roads are repaired promptly and that roads are left in original or better condition. at the end of construction activities • If temporary access roads are necessary, the land required for these works will be returned to its original condition. • Possible use of flag men or other means of traffic control at key points on roads, especially during school hours in the hotspot areas All vehicle drivers must be in possession of valid driver's license All drivers must use only designated routes All traffic signs must be respected • No vehicles should be driven if loaded in excess of its manufacturer-specified ······································ weight bearing capacity weight bearing capacityThe use of cell phones while driving is prohibited weight bearing capacity The use of cell phones while driving is prohibited
+GIIP Include in TMP the following GIIP as a minimum; • Ensure that local communities are timely informed about road closures, works on roads or use of heavy good vehicles.
+Plan and implement awareness campaigns on risks related to the traffic increase, especially in the schools present in the area.
+The transportation will be protected and patrolled by the crash trucks and/or possible police escort to guarantee the safety of other road users and to inform the respective authority for the overloaded trucks.
+Frequent testing of drivers to eliminate drink driving, also check for use of seatbelts and identify speed limits that are monitored during the construction phase.
+Undertake route and access surveys on road conditions and ensure that possible damages to existing roads are repaired promptly and that roads are left in original or better condition. at the end of construction activities If temporary access roads are necessary, the land required for these works will be returned to its original condition.
+Possible use of flag men or other means of traffic control at key points on roads, especially during school hours in the hotspot areas All vehicle drivers must be in possession of valid driver's license All drivers must use only designated routes All traffic signs must be respected - The dame signs must be respected

-Operation and Maintenance Not relevant Decommissioning Decommissioning phase route assessmentSame as construction phase.
+Mitigation and management measures No vehicles should be driven if loaded in excess of its manufacturer-specified weight bearing capacity The use of cell phones while driving is prohibited All accidents and traffic violations must be reported by drivers to the Project Management Team Only company employees are to be transported in the company vehicle Operation and Maintenance Not relevant Decommissioning Decommissioning phase route assessmentSame as construction phase.
 Enhancement None identified Monitoring Monthly visual (photographic) inspection of all properties along the vehicle delivery route (local road and R218) to confirm status of road condition and private property condition (no change) Regular (daily) monitoring of dust episodes, soiling of vegetation, dust resuspension on the roads and dust clouds at Project site.
 Maintain logbook: record any traffic incidents.
 Stakeholder grievance log related to traffic and road condition

-The residual significance post mitigation is summarised in Table 68Table 64.
+The residual significance post mitigation is summarised in Table 73.

-Table 70: Residual Impacts (traffic and transportation)
+Table 73: Residual Impacts (traffic and transportation)

-Impacts Magnitude Sensitivity Magnitude Residual

-(pre (post significance

-mitigation) mitigation) (post mitigation)

-Negative - during Medium Medium Low Minor
+Impacts Magnitude (pre mitigation) Sensitivity Magnitude (post mitigation) Residual significance (post mitigation) Negative - during construction (traffic volumes and transportation) Medium Medium Low Minor

-construction (traffic volumes

-and transportation)